jukkhop/kahvilat-app/README.md

 GIT_CRYPT_KEY
 ```

-- Push a new commit to trigger a new deployment, `master` branch deploys to dev environment, and `production` deploys to prd environment.
+- Push a new commit to trigger a new deployment, `master` branch deploys to dev environment, and `production` deploys to prod environment.